 Strong retail competition forces ESPs to contract with generating units to match specific customers’ load profiles and eliminate price and quantity risks.
 Thus the experience in other deregulated markets – including in England and Wales and in Australia – where competition for electricity services has been extended to the retail level, has been that competition for commercial and industrial customers has initiated the development of diverse hedging instruments to meet the needs of ESPs and customers.

-A new model for is required for default service provision is required for those customers who choose not to switch immediately to non-utility supply of energy services.
+A new model is required for default service provision for those customers who choose not to switch immediately to non-utility supply of energy services.
 A central requirement in this respect is the separation of the function of default energy supply service from the regulated ‘wires’ business of the UDCs.
 Separation can take a number of forms, ranging from accounting separation to the separation of underlying businesses, but the underlying objective is to achieve competitive neutrality and the least-cost service provision of default customers.
 A number of models are available that can meet the need for customer price risk management without the need for detailed CPUC ratemaking or prudence reviews.
 Both models discussed allow default service provision – on a yearly or longer basis – to be conducted on a competitive basis.

 Franchise bidding